alphabetworkers/alphabetworkersunion.org/frontend/content/awu-ec-nomination-notice.en.md

 An article being considered at the annual assembly on July 16, 2022, that will extend the terms for Recording Chair, Organizing Chair and Communications Chair to September 7, 2024 if passed.

-## Election Timeline
+## Election Timeline (Updated August 12)

 - July 20: Petitions available (nominations open)
 - Aug 4 (4pm PT): Petitions due (nominations close)
 - Aug 8 (9am PT): Petitions verified by Elections Comm
 - Aug 10 (12pm PT): Deadline for nominees to accept nomination
 - Aug 11 (3pm PT): Candidate meeting
-- Aug 11 (5pm PT): Deadline for candidate statements
+- Aug 18 (5pm PT): Deadline for candidate statements
-- Aug 12: Notice to all members with campaign literature (statements)
+- Aug 19 Notice to all members with campaign literature (statements)
-- Aug 16 (12:01am PT): Voting opens (ballot will include copy of statements)
+- Aug 23 (12:01am PT): Voting opens (ballot will include copy of statements)
-- Aug 31 (11:59pm PT): Voting closes
+- Sep 7 (11:59pm PT): Voting closes

-New term starts Sept 7
+New term starts Sept 14

 ## Petitions